 BACKGROUND

 Muscular atrophy is the basic defect of neurogenic clubfoot.
 Muscle atrophy of club foot needs more scientific and reasonable imaging measurement parameters to evaluate.
-Hippo pathway and Myostatin pathway may be directly correlated in myogenesis.
+The Hippo pathway and myostatin pathway may be directly correlated in myogenesis.
 In this study, we will use congenital neurogenic clubfoot muscle atrophy model to verify in vivo.
-Further, the antagonistic mechanism of TAZ on myostatin was studied in C2C12 cell differentiation model.
+Further, the antagonistic mechanism of TAZ on myostatin was studied in the C2C12 cell differentiation model.

 AIM